 It's worth paying full price for a Family Railcard, but there are two ways to get a discount Family Railcard:

 - 10% OFF a Family Railcard: At the moment you can get 10% OFF the price of a Family Railcard (so you pay £27 rather than £30).
-Just enter the code LONMID10 in the voucher code box.
-However this offer only runs until 31 August 2014, so don't hang around.
+Just enter the code Family10 in the voucher code box.
+This offer runs until 17 May 2015, but this discount is only available online - not in stations.

 - 50% discount (Tesco customers only): If you buy a Family Railcard through Tesco's Clubcard scheme, you can get a Railcard for just £15 worth of Clubcard vouchers.
 In other words, you get a Family Railcard for half-price!